kmkamyk/Ansible-Facts-Explorer/README.md

 ## ✨ Key Features

+- **AI-Powered Search**: Seamlessly switch to an AI-driven search mode.
+Ask natural language questions (e.g., "show me all ubuntu hosts with more than 4 cpus") and get precise filters generated automatically.
+Powered by a local [Ollama](https://ollama.com/) instance.
 - **Multiple Data Sources**: Seamlessly switch between fetching data from a live AWX API, a pre-populated PostgreSQL database, or built-in demo data.
 - **Interactive Dashboard**: Get a high-level overview of your infrastructure with a dynamic dashboard featuring:
   - Key metric cards (total hosts, facts, vCPUs, memory).